ome/design/viewer_controls.md

 - At Event
  - check against settings prior to action
 - Action
- - saves settings for current image and current user to all images in dataset
+ - saves settings for current image and current user to all selected images or all the images in the left-hand side e.g. images in dataset
+- trigger a "update thumbnail" event i.e. update thumbnail under User setings and thumbnails on left-hand side need to be updated

 **Undo**
 - Disabled